CMB27/Nano2UNO-Adapter-5V/README.md

 All of these suppliers have a feature on their respective websites where you can upload a spreadsheet file, such as [Nano2UNO-Adapter-5V-BOM.csv](Nano2UNO-Adapter-5V-BOM.csv), to populate the cart or find parts.

-Last I checked, it is not possible to order all the components needed to build a Nano2UNO Adapter 5V from just one of these suppliers.
-Multiple orders will be needed.

 ## Assembly